 Columbia Digital Nomad Visa

-Columbia’s digital nomad visa is still in the works so there isn’t much information available yet.
+Columbia’s digital nomad visa is about to launch.
 But the fact it’s on its way is very exciting for digital nomads who would love to spend some time in Medellin and Bogota which are already very popular with remote workers.

 Costa Rica Rentista Visa